federgraph/RiggVar-RG38/README.md

 ## How to build

-Use the following IDE versions to build the project:
+Use one of the following IDE versions to build the project:
-- IDE 10.3.3 Rio CE
+- IDE 10.3.3 Rio
-- IDE 10.2.3 Tokyo Pro
+- IDE 10.2.3 Tokyo

-I have added the dproj file to gitignore so that you can have your own icons.

-Before you open the project in the IDE you need to create a **new dproj file** (Delphi Project File):

-1. Create a new FMX project in the default new project area.
-1. Save the project as RG38
-1. Copy the new dproj file to your RG38 working directory.
-1. Open the project in the IDE and run in the debugger with **F9**.
-1. Use same procedure to create RG76.dproj.

-It may be necessary to use **Shift-F9** to *build again*.
+- IDE 10.1.2 Berlin

+You need to [recreate the dproj](doc/How-to-recreate-the-dproj.md) file (Delphi Project File) and fix project options.

 ## How to use a build of the app